-A South Wales Cyber Security Cluster has been formed, with the active support of the Welsh Government, by a number of cyber security focussed businesses in the Cardiff area including Urquhart-Dykes & Lord LLP and Pervade Software.
+A South Wales Cyber Security Cluster has been formed, with the active support of the Welsh Government, by a number of cyber security focused businesses in the Cardiff area including Pervade Software, Wolfberry IT Security and Urquhart-Dykes & Lord LLP.

 The aims of the Cluster are two-fold:-

 - To support the Welsh Government's commitment to Cyber Security (and UK Government's Cyber Security Strategy) by building cyber security knowledge, skills and capabilities in the Region to make their client's businesses more resilient to cyber attacks and the Region one of the most secure places in the world to do business.